Classic looks, a sublime ride quality and impressive longevity are among the many reasons why you may want to buy a steel road bike.

 There’s also no denying that these days, a skinny steel road-going bike stands out among a crowd of chunky-tubed aluminium and carbon bikes.
 For some, this will be rationale enough.

-Whatever motive has drawn you to the idea of adopting the chromo life, these are 11 of the best steel road bikes as ridden, tested and rated by BikeRadar.
+Whatever motive has drawn you to the idea of adopting the chromo life, these are the best steel road bikes as ridden, tested and rated by BikeRadar.

 Otherwise, check out our full archive of road bike reviews, or head to our buyer's guide to the best touring bikes for more steel machines.

-The best steel road bikes in 2024, as rated and reviewed by BikeRadar
+The best steel road bikes, as rated and reviewed by BikeRadar

 Fairlight Strael 3.0